 #1.
 Buy-Side Trading Jobs

-Typically you will get buy side trading jobs with financial institutes such as investment banking companies, corporate and commercial banking firms.
+Typically you will get buy side trading jobs with financial institutes such as Mutual Funds, Hedge Funds and Private Equity.

 You could also get trading job opportunities with buy side organizations such as asset management firms.

 Portfolio managers working with certain asset management companies would buy and sell financial securities on their own.

 But in other cases, the portfolio managers could choose which securities to buy or sell but then provide directions to traders who would then actually do the process of buying and selling financial instruments.

 As they are mostly following the orders given by the portfolio manager, traders at buy side firms often possess limited discretion in their actions than other traders who work in other types of companies.